-The ADV7192 is an integrated Digital Video Encoder that converts digital CCIR-601/656 4:2:2 8-bit or 16-bit component video data into a standard analog baseband television signal compatible with worldwide standards.
-Additionally, it is possible to input video data in $3 \times 10$ -bit YCrCb progressive scan format to facilitate interfacing devices such as progressive scan systems.
+The ADV7194 is an integrated Digital Video Encoder that converts digital CCIR-601/656 4:2:2 10-bit (or 20-bit or 8-/16-bit) component video data into a standard analog baseband television signal compatible with worldwide standards.
+Additionally there is the possibility to input video data in $3\times$ 10-bit YCrCb progressive scan format to facilitate interfacing devices such as progressive scan systems.

-Six DACs are available on the ADV7192, each of which is capable of providing 4.33 mA of current.
-In addition to the composite output signal there is the facility to output S-Video (Y/C Video), RGB Video and YUV Video.
+There are six DACs available on the ADV7194, each of these DACs is capable of providing 4.33 mA of current.
+In addition to the composite output signal there is the facility to output S-Video (Y/C Video), RGB Video, and YUV Video.
 All YUV formats (SMPTRE/EBU N10, MII or Betacam) are supported.